 Published February 23, 2016

-I did find that it took me a little while to get into the story but once I did, I had a very hard time putting the book down.
-While there was a lot going on (at times maybe a little too much) I found most of it very interesting and couldn’t wait to see where and how it would end.
+I had a very hard time putting this book down.
+While there was a lot going on, I found most of it very interesting and couldn’t wait to see where and how it would end.

 Rachel Whalen and Ariel Alexander have been friends for what seems like forever.
 Now both are trying to navigate their way through single motherhood.
 Rachel has two teenage sons and owns a successful hair salon but still struggles to keep her head above water financially.